How Many Manoeuvres in Driving Test

 All manoeuvres should however be practiced until perfected as a manoeuvre completed unsuccessfully may render the entire driving test a failure.

-Reverse parking or parallel parking as it is sometimes referred to is still frequently requested although bay parking is dependent on whether a driving test centre has bay in which the manoeuvre can be performed in.
+Reverse parking or parallel parking as it is also referred to is still frequently requested although bay parking is dependent on whether a driving test centre has bay in which the manoeuvre can be performed in, or whether there is a suitable supermarket in the local area.

 Another test centre close by may be used for the bay parking manoeuvre if your test centre has no parking bays.
 Complete tutorials for all driving test manoeuvres can be found in the driving test tutorials section.

 DRIVING TEST RELATED INFORMATION